SkyWars/SkyWars/docs/skywars/testing-skywars.md

  * Confirm games start correctly with `enable-points: true` and `use-sql: false`
  * Confirm games start correctly with `enable-points: true` and `use-sql: true`
  * Confirm games start correctly with `enable-points: false`
+ * Confirm position, game mode, health and hunger are all saved with `save-position-gamemode-health`.
+ * Confirm allowFlight is reset when joining game
  * TODO: More encompassing config testing overview
 * TODO: Setup testing overview
 * Arena creation testing: